LukeAndrewSmith/thesis/Notes/HUMOR_NOTES.md

             1. we estimate the states $x_{1:T}$ through the poses we find and through finite differences to estimate the velocities
             2. We project each pair $(x_t, x_{t-1})$ through the encoder to a $z_t$
             3. We rollout $z_{1:T}$
-            - Which has no guarantee of globally consistent motion as we are stacking locally consistent latent vatriables
+            - Which has no guarantee of globally consistent motion as we are stacking locally consistent latent variables
+            -
     - Try the example run_fitting.py on an occluded video and see what the stage 2/3 looks like
     - Make some pseudocode out of what they're doing
 - Think of how to evaluate changes in the optimisation sequence length